 Crete is a walker's paradise.
-There are only a few places in Europe where you can find the combination of high mountains close to the sea, mild climate with long dry seasons and a large network of ancient paths and shepherds trails.
+There are only a few places in Europe where you can find the combination of high mountains close to the sea, a mild climate with long dry seasons, and a large network of ancient paths and shepherds trails.
 Many of these have been well documented and mapped as an aid to the enjoyment of the walks.

 There are several wonderful gorges to explore on the Greek island of Crete.
 The Samaria Gorge is over 18km long and you can trek from the rivers and stream while enjoying the incredible views above.

 Crete's coastline offers numerous coves, bays, and peninsulas.